brokyo/seeker_ii/README.md

 4. **Overdub** — Hold record again while the motif plays.
 New notes layer onto existing ones.

-5. **Add a transform stage** — A phrase can be manpiulated after an arbitary number of loops.
+5. **Add a transform stage** — A phrase can be manipulated after an arbitrary number of loops.
 Open stage config (5D).
 Turn on a new stage and a transform (Harmonize is my favorite) to evolve the composition.
 Your motif evolves each loop but can always be reset to the start.

 6. **Try another lane** — Select a new lane (4A).
 Record a variation.
 Now two voices phase against each other.

 ### Next Steps

-- **Composer mode** — Switch a lane to Composer and built an evolving arpeggio with timing (##) and expression (##) stages.
+- **Composer mode** — Switch a lane to Composer and build an evolving arpeggio with timing (##) and expression (##) stages.
 Connect it to Eurorack and create unorthodox patterns, timing, and velocity curves.
 - **Sampler mode** — Built on Softcut.
 Load an audio file or record from input, then trigger chopped segments from the grid.
-Each pad has a configurable envelope and filter.
+Each pad has configurable envelope, filter, pitch, pan, and rate.
+Record performances and transform them across stages.
 - **Eurorack integration** — Configure Crow outputs (3C) for clock-synced modulation—LFOs, bursts, random walks, or knob recorders that capture Arc movements.

-## Motify | Mode
+## Motif | Mode

 The main performance space.
 Eight lanes run in parallel, each playing one of three motif types.
 Each type has its own keyboard and stage system.

 ### Tape | Motif Type

 Record motifs on a 6x6 Tonnetz/interval keyboard (2A).
-After recording, motifs can be overdubbed by holding the button Create Motif (5B) key.
+After recording, motifs can be overdubbed by holding Create Motif (5B).
 After a configurable number of loops, motifs move to the next "Stage" (5D).
-Stages manipulate the event table enabling straightforward transformations (Reverse, Rotate, Ratchet) or more unique ones (Harmonize, Generation Filter).
-Scale and intervals can be set in Keyboard Config (##)
+Scale and intervals can be set in Keyboard Config (##).

-- Create Motif (5B) — Hold to record, press again to stop.
+**Tape Controls:**
-- Stage Config (5D) — Configure transforms and loop counts.
+- **Stage Config** (5D) — Configure transforms and loop counts.
+- **Note Velocity** (##) — Four dynamic levels (pp, mp, f, ff).
+Select from grid.
+- **Dual Keyboard** — Toggle to split the keyboard into two zones with separate octaves.

+**Tape Transforms:**
+- **None** — Pass through unchanged
+- **Overdub Filter** — Filter events by overdub generation (Up to, Only, Except)
+- **Harmonize** — Add harmonic overtones (sub-octave, fifth, octave) with probability and humanization
+- **Transpose** — Shift all notes by semitones
+- **Rotate** — Rotate note order while preserving timing
+- **Reverse** — Reverse note order while preserving durations
+- **Skip** — Play every Nth note, skipping others
+- **Ratchet** — Probabilistic note repetition with configurable burst timing

 ### Composer | Motif Type
 An algorithmic chord sequencer is represented by an interval keyboard (2A).
 Hold Create Motif (5B) to begin a sequence.
 Optionally, select from expression presets to give it character.
 Arpeggios move through stages (##) with configurable chord voicings and performance characteristics.